 3 Different Types of Google Analytics Reports

-Now that we’ve reviewed several key metrics to track, let’s look at 3 different client reports to create, these include:
+Now that we’ve reviewed several key metrics to track, let’s look at 3 different client reports to create with Google, these include:

 1. Customer Acquisition Report: